Fairpointe adds to shareholder demands over Nuance CEO plan

 Fairpointe joins Neuberger Berman and Ivory Investment Management in asking the company for more details on the succession process.
 While these firms are not traditional activist investors, they are part of a growing cadre of U.S. money managers who have taken a page out of the activist hedge funds’ playbook by agitating for change at companies.

-Neuberger added that the board’s governance and nominating committees “act in deference to Mr Ricci,” and that Ricci “seems to have no intention to relinquish control of the company in March 2018, and may try to continue to exert influence as CEO, Chairman, or in another capacity.”
+Neuberger portfolio manager Amit Solomon added in the letter that the board’s governance and nominating committees “act in deference to Mr Ricci,” and that Ricci “seems to have no intention to relinquish control of the company and may try to continue to exert influence as CEO, Chairman, or in another capacity.”

 Ivory Investment Management, the seventh largest shareholder in the company, sent a letter on Dec.
 20 to Nuance’s board, expressing concern that Ricci was backtracking on his decision to retire.
 That letter, seen by Reuters, urged the company to quickly announce a new CEO.